 In addition, most of our supply and manufacturing agreements do not have minimum manufacturing or purchase obligations.
 As such, with many of our suppliers, we have no obligation to buy any given quantity of products, and the suppliers have no obligation to sell us or to manufacture for us any given quantity of components or products.
 As a result, our ability to purchase adequate quantities of components or our products may be limited and we may not be able to convince suppliers to make components and products available to us in some instances.
 Our suppliers may also encounter problems that limit their ability to supply components or manufacture products for us, including financial difficulties, damage to their manufacturing equipment or facilities, product discontinuations or adverse findings in quality audits.
 As a result, there is a risk that certain components could be discontinued and no longer available to us.
-We may be required to make significant "last time" purchases of components to meet demand for our products in a timely manner or on terms acceptable to us, we would have to seek alternative sources of supply.
+We may be required to make significant "last time" purchases of component inventory that is being discontinued by the supplier to ensure supply continuity.
+If we fail to obtain sufficient quantities of high quality components to meet demand for our products in a timely manner or on terms acceptable to us, we would have to seek alternative sources of supply.
 Securing a replacement third-party manufacturer or supplier could be difficult.
 The introduction of new or alternative manufacturers or suppliers also may require design changes to our iFuse system that are subject to domestic and international regulatory clearances or approvals and the review of our Notified Body.